-Description of the For the year ended December 31, 2023, the Company completed the acquisition of 771 self-storage Matter properties ("stores") for a total purchase price of \$13.0 billion.
-As further discussed in Notes 2 and 5 of the consolidated financial statements, the transactions were accounted for as asset acquisitions, and the purchase price was allocated based on a relative fair value of assets acquired and liabilities assumed, which consisted principally of land and buildings.
+Description of the Matter For the year ended December 31, 2024, the Company completed the acquisition of 58 self-storage properties ("stores") for a total purchase price of \$581.0 million.
+As further discussed in Notes 2 and 5 of the consolidated financial statements, the transactions were accounted for as asset acquisitions, and the purchase price was allocated based on a relative fair value of assets acquired and liabilities assumed.

-Auditing the accounting for the Company's 2023 acquisitions of stores was subjective because the Company, with the assistance of its external valuation specialist if applicable, had to exercise a high level of management judgment in determining the estimated fair value of acquired land and buildings.
-Determining the fair value of acquired land was difficult due to the lack of available directly comparable land market information.
-The estimated fair value of the acquired buildings was based upon the estimated replacement cost, which were calculated by estimating the cost of building similar stores in comparable markets and adjusting those costs for the age, quality, and buildings was challenging due to the judgment utilized by management in determining the significant assumptions utilized in, or the adjustments applied to, the valuation of each building.
+Auditing the accounting for the Company's 2024 acquisitions of stores was subjective because the Company had to exercise a high level of judgment in determining the estimated fair value of acquired land and buildings.
+The estimated fair value of land was based on comparable market information adjusted for differences in land characteristics.
+The estimated fair value of the acquired buildings was based upon the estimated replacement cost, which was calculated by estimating the cost of building similar stores in comparable markets and adjusting those costs for the age, quality, and building characteristics associated with the acquired stores.
+Determining the fair value of the acquired land and buildings were challenging due to the judgment utilized by management in determining the significant assumptions utilized in, or the adjustments applied to, the valuation of acquired land and buildings.